Oladayooladapo/Exploratory-Data-Analysis-With-Warehouse-Dataset/README.md

 # Exploratory-Data-Analysis-With-Warehouse-Dataset
 This project covers my step-by-step approach in tackling real-life data exercises.
+A comprehensive collection of SQL scripts for data exploration, analytics, and reporting.
+These scripts cover various analyses such as database exploration, measures, dimnsions and date, time-based trends, cumulative analytics, segmentation, and more.
+This repository contains SQL queries I use to create quick analysis in my tasks.
+It also contains subqueries and CTEs which can be stored as a view in the database for quick BI and visuals.
+Each script focuses on a specific analytical theme for SQL queries.

 # WORKFLOW
 1. Database Exploration